A Bold Proposition To Connect the Supply Chain

 In manufacturing, data drives decisions and prompts actions.
 Without visibility of this information, businesses may suffer from crippling disruptions and ongoing efficiency and quality issues.
 Large manufacturing and production OEMs may have granular visibility into valuable factory data.
 However, a digital divide separates them from receiving data from the supply base.

-According to SCORE, a resource partner for the U.S. Small Business Administration, 98.6% of all manufacturing companies in the U.S. are small businesses with fewer than 500 employees.
+According to The National Association of Manufacturers (NAM) the U.S are majority small manufacturers with fewer than 500 employees.
 These manufacturers are vital supply chain components but likely rely on clipboards and Excel spreadsheets for data capture.
 Manually feeding the data stores creates three issues:

 1) Abundance of data errors